mantidproject/mantid/docs/source/techniques/ReflectometryILL.rst

 Polarisation correction
 =======================

-This algorithm is an ILL specific wrapper around :ref:`PolarizationEffiencyCor <algm-PolarizationEfficiencyCor>`.
+The polarisation correction is handled by :ref:`ReflectometryILLPolarizationCor <algm-ReflectometryILLPolarizationCor>` algorithm.
+This algorithm is an ILL-specific wrapper around :ref:`PolarizationEffiencyCor <algm-PolarizationEfficiencyCor>`.
 It is typically run in reflectometry reduction workflow, namely the workflow in the :ref:`ReflectometryILLAutoProcess <algm-ReflectometryILLAutoProcess>` algorithm, between :ref:`ReflectometryILLSumForeground <algm-ReflectometryILLSumForeground>` and :ref:`ReflectometryILLConvertToQ <algm-ReflectometryILLConvertToQ>`.

 The algorithm accepts a list of workspace names as *InputWorkspaces*.
 Thus, the workspaces have to be accessible from the the analysis data service.
 One to four workspaces can be named.
 If only a single workspace is given, it is treated as the direct beam.
 The algorithm loads the polarization efficiencies from *EfficiencyFile*.
 This file should be in the ILL format readable by :ref:`LoadILLPolarizationFactors <algm-LoadILLPolarizationFactors>`.

 The first workspace in *InputWorkspaces* is picked as a reference.
 The instrument configuration is extracted from the sample logs of this workspace.
 Further, this workspace is used as *WavelengthReference* for :ref:`LoadILLPolarizationFactors <algm-LoadILLPolarizationFactors>`.
 To make sure the wavelength axes of all workspaces are consistent comply, they are run through :ref:`RebinToWorkspace <algm-RebinToWorkspace>`, with workspaces being matched to the reference.

 Finally, the algorithm extracts the flipper configurations from the input workspaces, reorders the workspaces accordingly and calls :ref:`PolarizationEffiencyCor <algm-PolarizationEfficiencyCor>`.
 The output is a workspace group returned by :ref:`PolarizationEffiencyCor <algm-PolarizationEfficiencyCor>`, containing workspaces corrected for polarization efficiency and ready for further processing and conversion to momentum exchange.

-The following diagram shows the workflow of this algorithm:

-.. diagram:: ReflectometryILLPolarizationCor-v1_wkflw.dot

 Workflow diagram and working example
 ------------------------------------